kxk-4498/MicroserviceAnomalyDetection/cilium-readme.md

 ## Assumptions

 This guide assumes that you have already followed the main instructions in the main README, at least up to running `bash deploy_sockshop.sh`.
-This guide also assumes that Cilium was properly instead using `bash deploy_kubespray.sh -c`.
+This guide also assumes that Cilium was properly installed using `bash deploy_kubespray.sh -c`.
 If the `-c` flag was missed, just execute the missing section of the setup.
 You don't need to start again from scratch.

 Run the following commands:
 1. `kubectl create -f https://raw.githubusercontent.com/cilium/cilium/1.9.5/install/kubernetes/quick-install.yaml`